 Check your filter every month; when it appears dirty or clogged, it's time for a replacement to keep everything running smoothly.

-What MERV rating Is best for stopping dust?
+What MERV rating is best for stopping dust?

 If you live in an area prone to larger particles like dust, lint, and pet dander, you should consider getting MERV 8-9.
 However, use MERV ratings 10-12 for finer dust conditions.